poonehfamili/Class_mini_projects/HW6_pf910/Readme.md

-Assignment 1: I worked alone, but for interpreting the chi sq Daniel Fay helped me, I helped some of students as well but I cant remember their names.
+Assignment 1: I worked alone, but for interpreting the chi sq Daniel Fay helped me, I helped some of students as well but I cant remember their names.It is in "building_nrg_instructions_pf910.ipynb"